TBruegg/GeoVideoRanking/README.md

 3. Open a shell and navigate to the project directory.
 4. Run ```npm install``` to download and install all required modules.
 5. Run `node app.js` to start the system

+## Configuration

+The application needs to be configured to your local environment in order to work.
+It needs the connection information of the video database which serves the desired data.
+Moreover, the file directory holding the videos needs to be configured so that they can be viewed in the application.
+The associated parameters can be found within the head section of the app.js file.
+Set the value of